Regime change in the West

-This is a mess that has been clear to see for 20 years, but people keep falling into the same traps instead of stepping off the cycle of control.
-We had something, we lost it, and we are still refusing to face why.
+This is a mess which has been clear to see for 20 years, but people still keep falling into the same traps instead of stepping off the cycle of conflict leading to control.
+Yes, we had something, we lost it, but as I talk about, we are still refusing to face why.

 Let’s use #Failbook as a practical example of a monster that devours our dreams, fifteen years ago, the writing was already on the wall, #failbook and the #dotcons would eat everything.
 It wasn’t some grand conspiracy, just basic power and control dynamics.
 People knew this.
 They saw the cage being built around them, yet walked in willingly.
 Why?
 Because in the small picture, it was “easier” to stay inside than to step outside.
 They thought they were users, but they were being used.
 Every attempt to “fix” #failbook, the endless ethical tech debates, the “kinder, fairer” alternatives, the #NGO-funded projects promising “a better social network”, misses the core issue: You don’t fix a monster.
 You stop feeding it and walk away.

-This is where the religious metaphor fits, people don’t want atheism (the #openweb), they just want a nicer god (ethical #dotcons).
-They still kneel before centralized power, just hoping for a softer whip.
+This is where the religious metaphor fits, people don’t want atheism (the #openweb), they do want a nicer god (ethical #dotcons).
+They are still kneeling before centralized power, just hoping for a softer whip.
 We need to stop worshipping the digital feudal lords and start building something else entirely.
 One path is to reboot the original #openweb

 To do this we need some social history: The #openweb was murdered, and no one faced the consequences, we need a truth and reconciliation process for what happened to the #openweb.
 Why?
 Because people refuse to learn from history, and that means they keep making the same mistakes.
 Look at the waves of migration from open to closed over the last two decades: